 There are a number of actions included this plan.
 The four key actions are listed below:

-- Explore the development of more dedicated youth spaces in the City - Establish a youth-focused communication channel - to oversee the delivery of the Strategy - Develop a whole of City Youth Engagement Toolkit

-Appoint a Youth Steering Group or similar, comprised of local young people
+- 1. Explore the development of more dedicated youth spaces in the City - 2.
+Establish a youth-focused communication channel - 3.
+Appoint a Youth Steering Group or similar, comprised of local young people to oversee the delivery of the Strategy